Russian-Doom/russian-doom/COMPILING.md

 ```
 After successful compilation, the resulting binaries can be found in the `build/src/` folder.

-## Step 3: Installing International Doom
+## Step 3: Installing Russian Doom

-To install International Doom, use the following command:
+To install Russian Doom, use the following command:
 ```shell
 sudo cmake --install build
 ```